 Upon satisfactory completion of one year of hospital training, the student receives a Bachelor of Science degree with a major in biology and is then eligible to take a National Certification Examination.
 Four hours from the hospital training program will count toward the Biology major at Baldwin-Wallace.

-Biology/Geology 65
+Continued on next page Biology/Geology 65